itm4n/VBA-RunPE/README.md

 ## Misc

 ### Tests

 This code was tested on the following platforms:
 - Windows 7 Pro 32 bits + Office 2010 32 bits
 - Windows 7 Pro 64 bits + Office 2016 32 bits
 - Windows 2008 R2 64 bits + Office 2010 64 bits
 - Windows 10 Pro 64 bits + Office 2016 64 bits

-Currently, this doesn't work with all Windows binaries.
-For example, it can't be used to run _regedit.exe_.
-I guess I need to do some manual imports of missing DLLs.

 ### Side notes

 Here is a table of correspondence between some Win32 and VBA types:

 | C++ | VBA | Arch |